marcomoreira92/PokeMe/README.md

 - To ensure this app is used by a bigger audience all screens are compatible not only in portrait mode but also in ladscape mode for iOS and iPadOS.

-- This app is currently not integrated with any Logging framework but all the steps were taken to make sure that the integration of a Loggin framework is as easy as possible.
+- This app is currently not integrated with any Logging framework but all the steps were taken to make sure that the integration of a Logging framework is as easy as possible.
 Instead of using the `print` funtion this app uses a String extension that can be replaced by the Logging framework.

 - The webhook.site url used in this solution is: https://webhook.site/514d236a-c238-46bb-9091-3f511f7329de